Difference Between Tax Credit vs Tax Deduction

 - Property and real estate taxes

 Each country has a pre-defined basket of deductions.
-These deductions are decided by Government for the benefits of its citizens.
+Government decides these deductions for the benefit of its citizens.
 For example, In India, section 80C permits the deduction for tax savings.

 What is a Tax Credit?